cjnaz/cjnfuncs/configman.md

 - Initially in _user_ mode, after the `set_toolname()` call, `core.tool.log_dir_base`
 (the log directory) is set to the `core.tool.user_data_dir`.
 Once `config_item()` is called the `core.tool.log_dir_base` is _remapped_ to
-`core.tool.user_config_dir`.
-This is the author's style preference (centralize user files, and reduce spreading files around the file system).
+`core.tool.config_dir`.
+This is the author's style preference (centralize primary files, and reduce spreading files around the file system).
 To disable this remap, in the `config_item()` call set `remap_logdirbase=False`.
 This remapping is not done in site mode.
 - A different log base directory may be set by user code by setting `core.tool.log_dir_base` to a different path after the `set_toolname()` call and before the `config_item()` call, for example `core.tool.log_dir_base = "/var/log"` may be desireable in site mode.
+- A different config directory may be set by user code by setting `core.tool.config_dir` to a different path after the `set_toolname()` call and before the `config_item()` call, for example `core.tool.config_dir = core.tool.main_dir`, which sets the config dir to the same as the tool script's directory.
+With `remap_logdirbase=True`, the log dir will also be set to the tool script's directory.
 - Details of the configuration instance may be printed, eg, `print (my_config)`.

 <br/>